weiwang0927/CLOUD/README.md

 ## Datasets

 We use [Beauty](http://jmcauley.ucsd.edu/data/amazon/links.html), [Sports_and_Outdoors ](http://jmcauley.ucsd.edu/data/amazon/links.html)and [Yelp](https://www.yelp.com/dataset) datasets for experiments.
-We have uploaded the processed datasets here.
-However, if you download raw datasets from official websites, please refer to *./dataprocessing/readme.md* for the details about dataset processing.
+If you download raw datasets from official websites, please refer to *./dataprocessing/readme.md* for the details about dataset processing.

 ## Experiments